bit101/bufkill/readme.md

 ## Usage:

-`buf-kill` exposes a command: `KillBuffer` which is explained in more detail below.
+`bufkill` exposes a command: `KillBuffer` which is explained in more detail below.
 You do a simple key mapping to be able to call it easily, for example:

 ```
 nnoremap <Leader>d :KillBuffer<CR>